srynobio/vmccl/README.md

 * Uses and implementation of the `fasta.vmc` record file may change in the future as the [seqrepo](https://github.com/biocommons/biocommons.seqrepo) becomes more widely used.

-`vmccl` will parse a valid VCF file and add the following annotations:
+An example of parcing a VCF file with `vmccl` to include the following annotations:

 ```
 $> vmccl --fasta Chr1-GRCh37.fasta --vcf clinvar_20171002.vcf